Eth-H/ResourceSummaries/guides/dev/technologies/git.md

     git commit -m "Removed folder from repository" git push origin master

-# Git workflow in industry
+# git workflow in industry
-## Centralized Workflow
+## centralized workflow
-    //uses a central repository to serve as the single point-of-entry for all changes to the project
+    uses a central repository to serve as the single point-of-entry for all changes to the project
-    //clone central repo -> commit changes but store locally isolated -> push local master branch at breakpoint
+    process: clone central repo -> commit changes but store locally isolated -> push local master branch at breakpoint conflicts

-    //conflicts
-        //top of repo is behind remote counterpart
-            //If one persons commits to the central repo, then anyone else who cloned before he pushed changes wont have the latested updates, hence they wont be able to push changes and will need to pull and integrate the remote changes with her local branch git pull --rebase origin master
+        since history is all focused on one branch, rebasing new commits on top of remote changes is a good idea git pull --rebase origin master
+            //this rebases the local master branch ontop of the origin/master branch if conflicts while rebasing
-        //CONFLICT (content): Merge conflict in [some-file]
+            //conflict (content): merge conflict in [some-file]
             //find unmerged paths
                 git status
             //edit files then stage and rebase
                 git add [problematicFile]
-                git rebase
+                git rebase --continue
-                //If the rebase stops
-                    git rebase --abort
+                //If the rebasing goes wrong can go back to start git rebase --abort
-## Git feature branch workflow
+## git feature branch workflow
-    //all feature development should take place in a dedicated branch instead of the master branch, allows to store changes serverside
+    still uses one central repo, but features developed in their own branches if each dev works on their own branch, this allows changes to be stored serverside
+    process: clone central repo -> create feature branch -> push feature branch as remote tracking branch -> when done create pull req to merge feature branch into the master/dev branch

     //start with master branch
         git checkout master
         git fetch origin